BerrimaHamza/Robotic-Hand-Controlled-via-Camera/README.md

 - STM32CubeIDE (or equivalent for STM32 development)
 - Python 3.11 or newer
-- OpenCV library for Python
+- OpenCV et mediapipe library for Python
 - Fusion 360 for 3D design

 ## Setup and Installation